wp-plugins/main-category-as-subdomain/readme.txt

 *   Custom themes for each subdomains
 *   Redirect Old Url
 *   Change Child Categories to Categories Or Subdomain
+*	Change Front page on subdomain
 *   Many More..

 == Installation ==

-A. Configuring Wildcard Subdomains
+= A. Configuring Wildcard Subdomains =

 *   Make a sub-domain named "*" (wildcard) at your CPanel (*.example.com).
 Make sure to point this at the same folder location where your wordpress folder is located.

-B. Upload This Plugin into wordpress
+= B. Upload This Plugin into wordpress =
-*   Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+*   Upload this plugin to the `/wp-content/plugins/` directory
-*   Activate the plugin through the 'Plugins' menu in WordPress
+*   Or Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-1. Not Yet, but if you have, please send to bintangtaufik@gmail.com
+1. Don't have many questions, but if you have, please send to bintangtaufik@gmail.com

 == Screenshots ==